Documentation Index

 - Check that all required API scopes are configured

-- Check that the authenticating user has access to Jira projects
+- Check that the authenticating user (OAuth) or token-owning user (API Token) has access to Jira projects

 - Ensure projects are not restricted or archived